-Lady Gaga Flaunts Booty In Leather Daisy Dukes & Fishnet Stockings
+Lady Gaga Flaunts Booty In Leather Short Shorts & Fishnet Stockings

 In addition, Gaga also split with her fiancee, Christian Carino, just before winning her big award.

-Sources tell Us Weekly Magazine that Gaga and Carino had a rocky split, and that the singer had to tell her former fiancee to stop contacting her following their messy break up.
+Sources tell Us Weekly Magazine that Gaga and Carino had a rocky split, and that the singer had to tell her former fiance to stop contacting her following their messy break up.

 “She’s been hounded by Christian.
 She told him not to contact her,” an insider told the magazine.